-The remaining weighted average amortization period for the amortizable intangible assets is 29 months (2011: 37 months).
-Please refer to Note 22 for the impairment analysis of intangible assets.
+The remaining weighted average amortization period for the amortizable intangible assets is 21 months In 2012 the weighted average amortization period for amortizable intangible assets was 29 months.
+Please refer to Note 20 for the impairment analysis of intangible assets.